SumitKaushik1/test-cases/README.md

 # test-cases
-Test cases of coffee machine and whatsapp
+.Test cases of coffee machine and whatsapp